judycurie/optishell/docs/nav/research/international-scientific-council.md

-International Scientific Council is a scientific, advisory and representative body of the Foundation.
-The members of the International Scientific Council are world-class scientists and experts in the field of digital design, fabrication, technology and art.
+The International Scientific Council is a scientific, advisory, and representative body of the Foundation.
+The members of the International Scientific Council are world-class scientists and experts in the field of digital design, fabrication, technology, and art.
 Members of ISC advise on and lead research projects carried out by Fab Foundation Poland.

 ____________________________
 ![](../assets/research/philippe-block.png)